-Itanagar: Underpass construction starts at Bank Tinali, Massive traffic Jam witness in capital complex
+Itanagar: Underpass’s construction starts at Bank Tinali, Massive traffic Jam witness in capital complex

 Commuters were stranded for hours.